Outcome Health's Investors Receive Subpoenas From Justice Department

-Investors in Outcome Health on Thursday said in a court filing that they were receiving subpoenas from the Justice Department to aid in a fraud investigation into the prominent Chicago advertising startup.
+Investors in Outcome Health on Thursday said in a court filing that they were receiving subpoenas from the Justice Department as part of a fraud investigation into the prominent Chicago advertising startup.

 Continue Reading Below

-The filing said Goldman Sachs Group Inc. and other investors, which are suing Outcome for allegedly defrauding them, were receiving the subpoenas on Thursday.
+The filing, submitted to the New York State Supreme Court in New York County, said Goldman Sachs Group Inc. and other investors, which are suing Outcome for allegedly defrauding them, were receiving the subpoenas on Thursday.
 The investors also said "additional inquiries" were expected from the Securities and Exchange Commission, without elaborating.

 Goldman Sachs was notified by the Justice Department that it would be receiving a subpoena, a person familiar with the matter said.
-This person said the SEC would soon be sending investors a formal request for information.
+This person said the SEC told Goldman it would soon send investors a formal request for information.

 An attorney for Outcome Health, Sanford Michelman of Michelman & Robinson, said the company "is committed to fully cooperating with any government investigation."